UoB-COMSM0110/2024-group-18/README.md

 </p>

-This data was instrumental in our development approach, and much of the qualitative data we gathered directly influenced our design choices.
+This data was instrumental in our development approach, and much of it directly influenced our design choices.
 We will address each theme in turn.

 **Player Movement**